skip to content

 • sufficient business knowledge and financial resources to properly carry out the work authorised by the licence

-• pass the fit and proper person test.
+• passing the fit and proper person test.

 The public can search an online register to ensure that a builder has a current licence.
 The register may be accessed online through the Consumer and Business Services Public Register.